White House Rose Garden: 2025 renovations

-At the first event held in the renovated Rose Garden on September 5, 2025, President Trump declared, "We call it the Rose Garden Club.
+In July 2025, President Donald Trump had the lawn replaced with a drainage system and paved over with stone tiles laid in a diamond pattern while leaving the surrounding garden beds intact.
+The stone was sourced from Indiana limestone quarries.
+On September 5, at an event for Republican members of Congress, Trump said: "We call it the Rose Garden Club.
 And it’s a club for senators, for congresspeople and for people in Washington, and frankly, people that can bring peace and success to our country."

-A bronze statue of George Washington made from a cast of a marble sculpture by Jean-Antoine Houdon, formerly displayed at the Washington Monument, was moved to the far side of the Rose Garden in October 2025.
+A bronze statue of George Washington made from a cast of a marble sculpture by Jean-Antoine Houdon, formerly on public display at the Washington Monument, was moved to the Rose Garden in October 2025.
+By mid-2026, other statues were added, including of Alexander Hamilton and Benjamin Franklin.
+A statue of a seated Thomas Jefferson signing the Declaration of Independence was added as a gift of the sculptor, George Lundeen.